open-oap/open-oap/README.md

 contact for this project: open-oap-github@cosmoblonde.de

 Work is in progess.
-The first version will be published in spring 2022.
+The first version will be published in sommer 2022.